-The Group has implemented compliance policies and proce dures with respect to applicable anti-corruption laws.
+The Group has implemented compliance policies and procedures with respect to applicable anti-corruption laws.
 However, there can be no assurance that all the Group's employees and suppliers will not violate the Group's policies or applicable laws.
-Any incidents of ethical misconduct or non-compliance with applicable laws and regulations, including anti-corruption, sentioned and the corruption of the group's employees may subject the Group's employees may subject the Group's employees may be a continuous experiments of the Group's employees.
-So subject the Group's employees may be considered to the Group's employees may be considered to the Group's employees.
-The Group's employees may be considered to the Group's employees or suppliers.
-Any incidents of ethical misconduct or breaches of applicable laws by the Group's employees or suppliers.
+Any incidents of ethical misconduct or non-compliance with applicable laws and regulations, including anti-corruption, sanctions, anti-money laundering or other applicable laws, by the Group's employees may subject the Group to significant fines or may lead to other consequences, such as damage to the Group's reputation.
+Any such non-compliance could have a material adverse effect on the Group's business, financial condition, operating results and prospects.
+To date, there have been no incidents of ethical misconduct or breaches of applicable laws by the Group's employees or suppliers.
 Any incidents of ethical misconduct or legal breaches could undermine the Group's reputation and credibility in the market.
 Such issues could lead to legal penalties, fines, or sanctions, which would directly affect the Group's financial stability.
 Moreover, a damaged reputation might result in the loss of stakeholder trust, difficulties in securing future investments or partnerships, and potential setbacks in project development and operational activities.
 This, in turn, could impair the overall performance and value of assets.